 Illusions and deceptions of great masters such as Houdini and Copperfield have always fascinated people.
 At the same time, you are irresistibly tempted to find out how they successfully perform their tricks?

 The basis of successful deceit lies in the timely and technically flawless execution of misdirection, shifting focus to objects of secondary importance to the magician’s trick.

 In those moments, magic happens when no one sees it!

-The masters of this craft use various maneuvers to provoke necessary biochemical reactions in the observer’s attention, which lead them to cognitive dissonance.
+Unlike legitimate psychic reading that you can review on chron.com, the masters of this craft use various maneuvers to provoke necessary biochemical reactions in the observer’s attention, which lead them to cognitive dissonance.
 Simply put, they lead the audience to unconsciously pay attention to some trivial things and not to the very act of performing the trick.

 Here are five tips on how to create misdirection.
 The fundamental approaches and details in the performance by which the audience cannot resist the distraction caused by the magician.

 In performing the trick, a unique mental struggle occurs between the audience and the magician.